palakbh18/Blue-print-employee/README.md

 Use npm run server to start the server.

-To run the application use ng serve
+To run the application use ng serve and browse to http://localhost:4200/employee